Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 109     assembler.symbols.update(symbols)
 {% endraw %}
 ```

-When we look at the above code,
-which is the part of the symbol update code,
+As we examine the provided code snippet, which is a component of the symbol
-we can find lots of symbols are registered to the symbols of the assembler,
-which will be used to translate string to actual referencing code.
-When you cannot understand microop's string operand,
-you should look at symbol update code.
+update process, we can observe that different register is mapped to different
+code that can reference that specific register.
+These symbols play a crucial
+role in converting strings into actual reference code.

 ### Summary: handle_statement adds microop object to macroop object
 Let's go back to the handle_statement.
 ```python